John Diefenbaker: Leadership contender (1948–1956)

 In the mid-1940s Edna began to suffer mental illness and was placed in a private psychiatric hospital for a time.
 She later fell ill from leukemia and died in 1951.
 In 1953, Diefenbaker married Olive Palmer (formerly Olive Freeman), whom he had courted while living in Wakaw.
 Olive Diefenbaker became a great source of strength to her husband.
 There were no children born of either marriage.
-In 2013, claims were made that he fathered at least two sons out of wedlock, based on DNA testing showing a relationship between the two individuals, and that Diefenbaker employed both mothers.
+In 2013, claims were made that he fathered at least two sons out of wedlock, based a DNA test which, according to the test conductor, a 99.99% chance that the two individuals were related, with no other known commonality between them other than that Diefenbaker employed both mothers.

 Diefenbaker won Prince Albert in 1953, even as the Tories suffered a second consecutive disastrous defeat under Drew.
 Speculation arose in the press that the leader might be pressured to step aside.
 Drew was determined to remain, however, and Diefenbaker was careful to avoid any action that might be seen as disloyal.
 However, Diefenbaker was never a member of the "Five O'clock Club" of Drew intimates who met the leader in his office for a drink and gossip each day.
 By 1955, there was a widespread feeling among Tories that Drew was not capable of leading the party to a victory.
 At the same time, the Liberals were in flux as the aging St. Laurent tired of politics.
 Drew was able to damage the government in a weeks-long battle over the TransCanada pipeline in 1956—the so-called Pipeline Debate—in which the government, in a hurry to obtain financing for the pipeline, imposed closure before the debate even began.
 The Tories and the CCF combined to obstruct business in the House for weeks before the Liberals were finally able to pass the measure.
 Diefenbaker played a relatively minor role in the Pipeline Debate, speaking only once.